Canted Red Dot Sights: Faster Target Transitions with Offset Optics

 For competition shooters who need to shoot at variable distances with the speed of a greased lightning bolt, a single LPVO is not going to cut it.
 A canted red dot sight, however, allows a shooter to transition from rapid fire targets at 25 yards or less to precision aiming at 100 yards with the flick of a wrist.

-The idea of an offset sight has been around since World War 2, but back then it was mostly used for weapons with top-loading vertical magazines which blocked the barrel like the Japanese Type 96 and the British Bren gun.
-The idea did not gain traction again until the 21st century, when shooting trends began to move away from iron sights towards optics, and shooters decided they would need backup sights like small red dots to engage targets at close range.
+The idea of an offset sight has been around since World War II, but back then it was mostly used for weapons with top-loading vertical magazines which blocked the barrel, like the Japanese Type 96 and the British Bren gun.
+The idea didn’t gain traction again until the 21st century, when shooting trends began to move away from iron sights towards optics, and shooters decided they would need backup sights like small red dot sights to engage targets at close range.

-Canted red dots are especially good for cheek weld consistency.
-Unlike scope-mounted red dots, which require a shooter to raise his head and break his cheek weld, a canted sight only requires the rifle to be slightly tilted at an angle.
-In a flash, the shooter can go right back to engaging long range targets without spending the additional seconds it would take to reacquire his sight picture.
+Canted red dot sights are especially good for cheek weld consistency.
+Unlike scope-mounted red dots, which require a shooter to raise their head and break their cheek weld, a canted sight only requires the rifle to be slightly tilted at an angle.
+In a flash, the shooter can go right back to engaging long-range targets without spending the additional seconds it would take to reacquire their sight picture.

 Backup red dots are especially beneficial for those who run sights with a minimum magnification of 3x, but also useful for those who run LPVOs.
-It is much easier and faster to flick your wrist than taking your finger off your trigger to manipulate your lens magnification.
+It is much easier and faster to flick your wrist than to take your finger off your trigger to manipulate your lens magnification.

 Previous